lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 GSuite will be the core of your startup.
 When set up correctly, GSuite provides HIPAA compliant file storage (Google Drive), a collaborative database (Google Sheets), and external communication (Gmail).
 Google handles the security, audit logs, identity management, etc.

-To set up HIPAA compliant G-Suite, you'll need to sign up for G-Suite and [sign their BAA](https://support.google.com/a/answer/3407074?hl=en).
+To set up HIPAA compliant GSuite, you'll need to sign up for GSuite and [sign their BAA](https://support.google.com/a/answer/3407074?hl=en).
 Enable [Vault](https://support.google.com/a/answer/2462365?hl=en) to retain data for auditing.
 Require multi-factor authentication.

 __Note: video calling with Google Hangouts is not HIPAA compliant.__